 Carbon intensity (economy): The amount of carbon by weight emitted per unit of economic activity.
 It is most commonly applied to the economy as a whole, where output is measured as the gross domestic product (GDP).
 The carbon intensity of the economy is the product of the energy intensity of the economy and the carbon intensity of the energy supply.
-Note: this value is currently measured in the full weight of the carbon dioxide emitted (CO2/GDP).
+Note: this value is currently expressed in the full weight of the carbon dioxide emitted (CO2/GDP).

 Carbon intensity (energy supply): The amount of carbon by weight emitted per unit of energy consumed.
 A common measure of carbon intensity is weight of carbon per Btu of energy.
 When there is only one fossil fuel under consideration, the carbon intensity and the emissions coefficient are identical.
 When there are several fuels, carbon intensity is based on their combined emissions coefficients weighted by their energy consumption levels.
 Note: this value is currently measured in the full weight of the carbon dioxide emitted (CO2/energy or CO2/Btu).

 Cooling degree days (CDD): A measure of how warm a location is over a period of time relative to a base temperature, most commonly specified as 65 degrees Fahrenheit.
 The measure is computed for each day by subtracting the base temperature (65 degrees) from the average of the day's high and low temperatures, with negative values set equal to zero.
-Each day's cooling degree days are summed to create a cooling degree day measure for a specified reference period.
+Each day's cooling degree days are summed to create a cooling-degree day measure for a specified reference period.
 Cooling degree days are used in energy analysis as an indicator of air conditioning energy requirements or use.

 Energy intensity: A measure relating the output of an activity to the energy input to that activity.
-It is most commonly applied to the economy as a whole, where output is measured as the gross domestic product (GDP) and energy is measured in Btu that allow for the summing of all energy forms.
+It is most commonly applied to the economy as a whole, where output is measured as the gross domestic product (GDP), and energy is measured in Btu to allow for the summing of all energy forms.
 On an economy-wide level, it is reflective of both energy efficiency as well as the structure of the economy.
 Economies in the process of industrializing tend to have higher energy intensities than economies that are in their post-industrial phase.
 The term energy intensity can also be used on a smaller scale to relate, for example, the amount of energy consumed in buildings to the amount of residential or commercial floor space.

 Gross domestic product (GDP): The total value of goods and services produced by labor and property located in the United States.
 As long as the labor and property are located in the United States, the supplier (that is, the workers and, for property, the owners) may be either U.S. residents or residents of foreign countries.

 Heating degree days (HDD):A measure of how cold a location is over a period of time relative to a base temperature, most commonly specified as 65 degrees Fahrenheit.
 The measure is computed for each day by subtracting the average of the day's high and low temperatures from the base temperature (65 degrees), with negative values set equal to zero.
-Each day's heating degree days are summed to create a heating degree day measure for a specified reference period.
+Each day's heating degree days are summed to create a heating-degree-day measure for a specified reference period.
 Heating degree days are used in energy analysis as an indicator of space heating energy requirements or use.

-For other definitions see the EIA glossary.
+See the EIA glossary.

 Methodology used in this analysis

-Slide 12 entitled: Increased use of natural gas and the growth in non-carbon generation have contributed to the decline in power sector carbon intensity since 2005 – This slide shows graphically the emissions savings from two factors in the generation of electricity that have allowed emissions to decrease in recent years while generation has risen slightly.
+Figure 11.
+Increased use of natural gas and the growth in non-carbon generation have contributed to the decline in power sector carbon intensity since 2005: This figure shows the emissions savings from two factors that have allowed emissions to decrease from 2005 to 2015 while generation has risen slightly.
 The first factor is the shift within fossil fuel generation from coal to natural gas.
-To capture this shift the fossil fuel carbon factor (fossil fuel CO2/fossil fuel generation) is calculated for 2005.
-This factor is then multiplied times the actual fossil generation for subsequent years.
-The difference between that value and the actual value for fossil fuel generation CO2 emissions is the reduction in CO2 generation emissions.
-For example the carbon factor in 2005 for fossil fuel generation was .865 metric tons per megawatthour.
-By 2014 the carbon intensity had declined to .778 metric tons per megawatthour.
-Using the 2005 value times the 2014 level of generation would yield 2,275 MMmt, versus the actual value of 2,046 MMmt.
-Therefore the savings was 229 MMmt.
-Because non-carbon generation (the second factor) has a zero carbon factor for direct emissions, the overall reduction in total carbon intensity was applied to total generation.
+To capture this shift, the fossil fuel carbon factor (fossil fuel CO2/fossil fuel generation) is frozen at the 2005 level.
+This factor is then multiplied by the actual fossil fuel generation for subsequent years.
+The difference between that value and the actual value for fossil fuel generated Â CO2 emissions is the savings in that year.
+For example, the carbon factor in 2005 for fossil fuel generation was 0.865 metric tons per megawatthour.
+By 2015 the carbon intensity had declined to 0.735 metric tons per megawatthour.
+Multiplying the 2005 value times the 2015 level of generation would yield 2,259 MMmt, versus the actual value of 1,919 MMmt.
+Therefore, the savings was 341 MMmt in 2015.
+Because non-carbon generation (the second factor) has a zero-carbon factor for direct emissions, the overall reduction in total carbon intensity was applied to total generation, i.e., multiplying total generation by the 2005 value of 0.619 metric tons per megawatthour.
 The savings in fossil fuel generation was subtracted from the total and the difference was credited to non-carbon generation.
-For example, the total savings in 2014 was 398, so the amount allocated to non-carbon generation is 398 – 229 = 169.
+For example, the total savings in 2015 was 522, so the amount allocated to non-carbon generation is 522 minus 341 = 181.